 Try avoiding nightshade vegetables.
 Nightshade vegetables like tomatoes, potatoes, and eggplant may trigger arthritis and pain conditions in some people.

 Be Careful with Your Fats.
-Animal based omega-3 fats like DHA and EPA have been touted as a heart-healthy food, and they may help with pain, as well.
+Animal-based omega-3 fats like DHA and EPA have been touted as heart-healthy food, and they may help with pain, as well.
 They can help reduce inflammation and improve brain function.
 At the same time, you want to eliminate all trans fat and fried foods, as these will promote inflammation.

 Use yeast sparingly.
 Consuming yeast may also contribute to the growth of yeast fungus, which can contribute to pain.

 Avoid pasteurized dairy.
 Many fibromyalgia sufferers have trouble digesting milk and dairy products.
 However, many find that raw dairy products, especially from grass-fed organic sources, are well tolerated.